ionic-team/ion-android-geolocation/README.md

 ## Usage

-In your app-level gradle file, import the `IONGeolocationLib` library like so:
+In your app-level gradle file, import the `ion-android-geolocation` library like so:

 ```
     dependencies {